bitprim/conan-msys2_installer/README.md

 ["Conan Alias feature Explained"](http://conanio.readthedocs.io/en/latest/reference/commands/alias.html?highlight=conan%20alias)

 In summary, users can reference the version of "latest" in their requirements as shown in the example below to get the latest release of MSYS2.  "latest" is just an alias which redirects to an actual version of an MSYS2 package.
 MSYS2 rarely releases new versions, but when they do Bincrafters will compile, create and upload binaries for the package and "latest" will be updated to point to the new version.
-Because MSYS2 does not use semantic versioning, a datestamp will be used as the version number on the concrete Bincrafters packages for MSYS2 and the `source()` method of each version of the recipe will use the latest installer from the msys2.org website.
+Because MSYS2 does not use semantic versioning, a datestamp will be used as the version number on the concrete Bincrafters packages for MSYS2 and the `source()` method of each version of the recipe will use the latest tarball from the msys2.org repository here:  http://repo.msys2.org/distrib.

-If users want to use MSYS2, perhaps staying up to date but with slightly more control over when the updates happen, they can choose to point to the concrete packages.
-Pointing to concrete packages by date has many other uses, such as going back to a specific point in time for troubleshooting.

 ### Basic setup